 What function do the kidneys serve?

-While blood rushes to the renal, sensors inside specialized kidney cells control how much liquid and electrolytes are excreted as urine.
-For example, if a person gets dehydrated due to exercise or sickness, the kidneys will retain as much water as possible, causing the urine to become exceedingly concentrated.
-In contrast, when there is enough water in the system, the urine becomes much more dilute and clearer.
-Renin, a hormone generated in the kidneys that is the component of the body's fluid and blood pressure monitoring systems, regulates this mechanism.
-The kidneys are also the body's source of Erythropoietin, a hormone that encourages bone marrow to produce red blood cells.
-The oxygen concentration in the plasma is monitored by special cells in the kidney.
-When oxygen levels drop, erythropoietin rates spike and the body begins to produce additional red blood cells.
-The kidney's urine passes through the ureter, a channel that joins the kidney to the bladder.
-Urinary is kept in the bladder, and when you urinate, the bladder releases the urine through a tube called the urethra.
+Specialized kidney cells control the amount of liquid and electrolytes excreted as urine when blood flows to the renal.
+The kidneys retain water during dehydration and make the urine concentrated.
+In contrast, when there is enough water in the system, the urine becomes clearer.
+Renin, a hormone generated in the kidneys, regulates this mechanism.
+The kidneys produce Erythropoietin, which encourages the bone marrow to produce red blood cells.
+Special cells in the kidney monitor the oxygen concentration in the plasma.
+When oxygen levels drop, erythropoietin levels increase, and the body produces more red blood cells.
+The ureter joins the kidney to the bladder, and the bladder stores urine.
+The urethra releases the urine during urination.

 What is the cause of renal failure?